How To Reduce Your Students’ Exam Anxiety: Practical Strategies From An Experienced Head Of Maths

 • Lack of preparation – both subject knowledge and exam technique

-• Previous bad experiences with tests and exams
+• Previous difficult experiences with tests and exams

-• External factors which may already be increasing a student’s stress levels (e.g. changes to a family dynamic, illness, students with carer responsibilities)
+• External factors already increasing stress levels – for example, changes to family circumstances or caring responsibilities

 • Existing mental health conditions